ttuan/learning-cloud/vpc/README.md

 Internet Gateway
-- Allow communication between instances in VPC with and Intenet
+- Allow communication between instances in VPC with and Intenet.
+It therefore imposes no availability risks or bandwidth constraints on your network traffic.

 purposes:
 + Provide a target in VPC route tables for Internet routable traffic.
 + Perform network address translation (NAT) for instances which have been assigned public IPv4 address.

+A VPC Gateway Attachment
+- Creates a relationship between a VPC and a gateway, such as this Internet Gateway.

 Route Table